What is this subject about?

 What will I study over the two years?

 A large portion of the course is programming based.
-A key part of the A Level is object-oriented programming, the most common approach to programming in business and commercial situations.
-The course promotes good programming practices such as modularisation and avoiding unnecessary global variables, sensible variable naming conventions, proper commenting and much more.
+A key part of the A Level is object-oriented programming, a common approach to programming in business and commercial situations.
+The course promotes good programming practices such as modularisation, sensible naming conventions, proper commenting and much more.
 As you learn how to program you will learn the relevant computer architecture, such as how computers store and represent different data types, including images, videos and sounds.
 You will also learn about networking protocols, and study the moral, ethical, legal and cultural issues and opportunities surrounding computers.

 How is the course assessed?

 The course is assessed through two exams worth 40% each and a coursework project worth 20%.
 The first exam is sat on a computer and will test both practical programming skills and your knowledge of theory.
-The second paper is a traditional exam testing your theoretical knowledge of computer systems, how they are formed, and communicate and so on.
+The second paper is a traditional exam testing your theoretical knowledge of computer systems, how they are formed, communicate and so on.
 This paper includes extended writing in the form of full essay responses.
 The coursework is a programming project, requiring a full write up which must include analysis of a problem and documentation of the design, testing and evaluation processes.
-The project is written in the second year, after students have had a chance to gain the necessary programming skills.
+The project is started part way through the first year, after students have had a chance to gain the necessary programming skills.

 What skills will I need and develop on this course?

 There is a strong emphasis on problem solving skills.
 Problem solving is the key skill required for programming.
-A computer is stupid… It will only do exactly what you tell it to and therefore you must be able to solve the problems yourself.
-You will start knowing what you want the computer to do, but only when you have figured out how best to do it will you be able to write a piece of code that carries out the operations required.
-You will also learn how to communicate clearly as you produce a full written documentation of your project in the second year.
+A computer will carry out the exact instructions you tell it to, so therefore you must be able to solve the problems yourself.
+You need to start by knowing what you want the computer to do, but only when you have figured out how best to do it will you be able to write a program that carries out the operations required.
+You will also learn how to communicate clearly as you produce a full written documentation of your project.

 What can the course lead to in terms of higher education and future careers?